-Mark lived on a small farm in western Washington working with machinery and had great interest in aviation.
-He graduated from Eatonville High School in 1983, attended Washington State University, graduated with a BS in agricultural mechanization in 1987.
-By then he had acquired a great interest in WWII aircraft.
+Growing up Mark lived on a small farm in western Washington working with machinery, and always had great interest in aviation.
+He graduated from Eatonville High School in 1983 and later attended Washington State University.
+By the time he graduated with a BS in agricultural mechanization in 1987, Mark had acquired a healthy interest in WWII aircraft and also received his private pilot’s license in the fall of 1985.

-Mark received his private pilot’s license in the fall of 1985.
-He wanted to find an opportunity to restore WWII aircraft so he went to A&P school in Fargo, ND.
+With the idea that he wanted to find an opportunity to restore WWII aircraft, Mark enrolled in the A&P school in Fargo, ND.
 While finishing school, he learned that Gerry Beck had started a collection of WWII aircraft in Wahpeton, ND.
-He spent several weekends there working on the Grumman Avenger.
-On my last weekend before Mark was finished with school he asked Gerry if he could work on his F4U-4 Corsair for the summer because he told him, “I didn’t like the winters in ND.
-He asked when I could start and I said Tuesday, He walked out the door and got into his Thrush spray plane and that was my job ”.
-Mark worked for Gerry at Tri-State Aviation from June 1988 to April 2011, it was a great experience for him and he met many people in the Warbird industry.
-In those 23 years he was involved with the restoration of the Corsair, TBM, T6, Seafury, 9 P-51’s, and many other aircraft and parts.
+Mark spent several weekends working with Gerry on the Grumman Avenger, and just before graduating from the A&P program, asked Gerry if he could spend the summer working on his F4U-4 Corsair.
+The rest, as they say, is history.
+Mark worked for Gerry at Tri-State Aviation from June 1988 to April 2011.
+During this time he gained invaluable knowledge from one of the most well-known and respected individuals in the warbird community, and forged lasting relationships with many others.
+In his 23 years at Tri-State, Mark was involved with the restoration of the Corsair, TBM, T-6, Seafury, 9 different P-51s, and many other aircraft and parts.

 Mark made the move to Bemidji and became part owner in AirCorps Aviation after leaving Tri-State.
 His expertise in restoration practices and encyclopedic warbird knowledge continues to be an asset to the entire AirCorps team on a daily basis.
 In his spare time, Mark flies his Van’s RV-8 kit plane and works on his Boeing N2S-3 Stearman biplane project.
 His other hobbies include gun collecting and gold mining.